 7. Sevylor Coleman Colorado – Best for Fishing

-The Sevylor Inflatable Kayak is probably one of the best tandem kayak for fishing out there.
+The Sevylor Inflatable Kayak is probably one of the best tandem kayaks for fishing out there.
 It has all of the features you may want in an inflatable fishing kayak and it also comes at a very reasonable price.

 The Sevylor Coleman Colorado is made of outstanding materials, especially if we take into consideration its humble price range.
 It is made of military-grade 18-gauge PVC which gives it great durability.

-To add further strength to this model, the bottom is coated with 1000D Tarpaulin shield and it has a nylon cover.
+To add further strength to this model, the bottom is coated with a 1000D Tarpaulin shield and it has a nylon cover.
 This makes the Sevylor Colorado one of the most durable and rigid inflatable kayaks on the market.

 This tandem fishing kayak is also puncture-proof so you shouldn’t worry if you hit any rocks or collide with other hard surfaces.
 Also, the core of the Sevylor 2 person inflatable kayak features an I-beam construction and industrial-grade double stitching.